Every year, it’s impossible to miss the rainbow-flagged impact that the annual Pride celebrations have on the world.

 With so much attention on the LGBTQ+ communities, the design and branding sector, in particular, becomes noticeably focussed on collaborations temporary logo redesigns, limited edition products and raising money for relevant charities.

-While often well-intentioned, all this is frankly transient, and we've seen a ferocious backlash towards some of those corporations who are perceived as simply slapping something colourfully Pride-ish next to their logo, only to remove it once the celebrations are over.
+While often well-intentioned, all this is frankly transient, and we've seen a ferocious backlash towards some of those corporations who are perceived as merely slapping something colourfully Pride-ish next to their logo, only to remove it once the celebrations are over.

 But once the last speck of glitter has settled, we're all faced with a crucial opportunity for individuals, organisations and whole industries to think about and action their approaches to inclusivity.
 After all, nurturing an open culture of tolerance, respect and support should not be restricted to a six-week campaign.

 We take this seriously at Moving Brands.
 We’re working to make sure everything we do is founded on principles of acceptance and positivity, for the LGBTQ+ community and beyond.
 This includes the clients we partner with, our culture in our four studios and even what we buy and where from.
 To get there — and we still have a way to go — we're asking (often uncomfortable) questions.
 And we encourage you to do the same.

 You might think it’s unusual for us to be directing this article towards the liberal melting pot of personalities that work in creative companies.
 You could be forgiven for thinking the design world (fuelled by a search for difference, originality and vibrancy) is a safe space.
 After all, a (depressingly) common stereotype for the creative individual, particularly male, maybe the colourful, flamboyant and yes, gay, designer.